sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

   tutoring sessions.
 - *July 12*: lunchtime general meeting, and afternoon hackathon, presentation editing and delivery.
-- *Jyly 13-14*: students might attend to tutorials of their choice.
+- *July 13-14*: students might attend to tutorials of their choice.

 ## More information